Consortium Smart Doorbells

 — Vincent Böhre, Director, Privacy First

-Despite their convenience, concerns about privacy and surveillance arise due to their connection to cloud systems and potential data breaches:
+Despite their convenience, smart doorbells raise significant concerns, particularly around privacy and surveillance due to cloud systems and potential data breaches.
+Key issues are:

 Most popular smart doorbells are connected to the cloud, leading to the uploading of metadata and video footage to the manufacturer.
-Data leaving the EU is no longer protected under the GDPR, posing significant privacy risks.
-When purchased from vendors outside the EU, the liability lies with the buyer.
+Popular brands store data in the cloud, often outside the EU, bypassing GDPR protections and risking sensitive information exposure.
+When purchased from vendors outside the EU, the liability lies with the buyer. - Police and government access

 Installing a doorbell containing a camera that points towards public space is illegal according to the General Data Protection Regulation (GDPR).
 In this article, De Volkskrant outlines the case of a neighbor who installs a camera above his window aimed at public parking lots due to car vandalism and theft.
 The other neighbor argues that his privacy is infringed upon because the camera operates at other times as well.
 Eventually, the court rules on this matter, ordering the removal of the camera due to privacy infringement.
 The court of appeal confirms this decision, stating that protecting one's property does not justify infringing on the privacy of others on public roads.